Ecotourism: A List of Resources for Going Green in Florida

 CarRentals.com, Hybrid Rental Cars

 Enterprise Car Rental, Full-Size Hybrid Car Rental - Ford Fusion or Similar

 Volunteers don’t get paid, not because they’re worthless, but because they’re priceless.

 You can give something back on your getaway, joining the efforts to make Florida and the world a little brighter and better.
 Whether you donate an hour or a week, or volunteer on an ongoing basis, you can help restore coral reefs, get involved with beach clean-ups, or spend time working in a wildlife refuge.

 Here are some places and organizations that offer volunteer opportunities:

 The Florida Keys have organizations that could use a helping hand, from fish surveys to working with wild bird patients.

-Fort Myers and Sanibel list opportunities with Habitat for Humanity, Friendship Center, and the Animal Refuge Center, among others.
+Fort Myers – Islands, Beaches and Neighborhoods lists opportunities with Habitat for Humanity, Friendship Center, and the Animal Refuge Center, among others.

 Hands On Orlando urges you to “Sign Up, Show Up, Have Fun, MAKE A DIFFERENCE!”
 The organization plans, manages and leads volunteer projects that you can join.
 Projects typically last three hours.

 Clearwater Marine Aquarium volunteers are dedicated individuals interested in a hands-on approach to preserving the environment and marine life.